-D-Glucosamine hydrogen chloride (107.8 mg, 0.50 mmol) and PhB(OH)2 (24.4 mg, 0.20 mmol) were added into different volumes of aqueous NaOH (0.1N) solution; the reaction mixture was stirred for 36 hrs at room temperature.
-Then the reaction mixture was acidified (pH value = 1-3) by dropwise addition of 2N HCl aqueous solution, and subsequently the mixture was stirred for another 30 mins.
-After then, 1 mL of the reaction mixture was taken out to another flask mixing with ethanol for fast evaporation under reduced pressure at 33°C. Further drying in vaccum gave a crude product for 1H NMR to determine a yield (In most samples, ethanol was difficult to be fully removed due to strong hydrogen bonding with DOF, however, its existence didn't affect yield calculation; see Ref 26).
+D-Glucosamine hydrogen chloride (107.8 mg, 0.50 mmol) and PhB(OH)2 (24.4 mg, 0.20 mmol) were added into different volumes of aqueous NaOH (0.1 M) solution; the reaction mixture was stirred for 36 hrs at room temperature.
+Then, the reaction mixture was acidified (pH value = 1-3) by dropwise addition of 2 M HCl aqueous solution, and subsequently the mixture was stirred for another 30 mins.
+After that, 1 mL of the reaction mixture was taken out to another flask with ethanol for fast evaporation under reduced pressure at 33°C. Further drying in vacuum gave a crude product for 1H NMR to determine a yield (In most samples, ethanol was difficult to be fully removed due to strong hydrogen bondings with DOF, however, its existence didn't affect yield calculation; see Ref 26).